Ralph River Trails

 Ralph River Trails, Vancouver Island, BC. photo by Bud Logan

-Camp Fires are allowed in the fire rings unless there is a fire ban.
-Please bring your own wood or purchase wood at the site, it is illegal to gather wood from the park to burn.
+Campfires are allowed in the fire rings unless there is a fire ban.
+Please bring your own wood or purchase wood at the site; it is illegal to gather wood from the park to burn.
 You can camp at the Ralph River campground which is about halfway down the lake Buttle Lake campground on the north end of the lake or at the Buttle Lake campground on the north end of the lake.

 Ralph River Trails, Vancouver Island, BC